 The Trust Board of Initio Learning Trust is required to ensure that a written procedure to promote good behaviour among pupils is drawn up and effectively implemented.
-The procedure must set out the disciplinary sanctions to be adopted if a pupil misbehaves.
+The procedure must set out the disciplinary consequences to be adopted if a pupil misbehaves.
 The Trust Board is also required to ensure that an effective anti-bullying strategy is drawn up and implemented.
 Information about the school's behaviour procedure must be made available to parents on request.
-For schools in Initio Learning Trust, this is known as the School's Behaviour Guidance and can be found at Appendix 3.
+For schools in Initio Learning Trust, this is known as the School's Behaviour Guidance and can be found on the school's website.